When you’re searching for a fitness and health expert you can trust, you need a few shortcuts to determine if the guy or gal is actually competent.

 So here’s one timesaver: if he or she ever says that pickles are a source of fermented foods, keep scrolling.

 Fermented foods should be part of a high performance, high health diet.
-These foods contain probiotic organisms that are responsible for a healthy gut microbiome, and accordingly, systemic health.
+These foods contain probiotic organisms that are responsible for a healthy gut microbiome, and therefore, systemic health.
 Gut health gets you a working digestive tract, a strong immune system, and a properly functioning metabolism.

 In any event, pickles are not fermented unless they are prepared by the same process all fermented foods undergo.
 Fermentation of vegetables works by sprinkling them with salt and allowing them to sit at room temperature in an anerobic (sealed/submerged) environment.
 Fermentation occurs when lactic acid-producing bacteria change the sugars in the food into acid.
 Food is preserved because the lactic acid produced by the bacteria destroys all spoilage organisms.